Allonck/MAS-Skippers-codes/README.md

 ---
 ## Credits

-Developed by @Allonck, originally for internal use with the [SMARTS 0.9m telescope@Noirlab with the MAS-16ch belonging to Fermilab].
+Developed by @Allonck, originally for internal use with the [SMARTS 0.9m telescope@Noirlab with the MAS-16ch belonging to LBNL & Fermilab].